 Nope.
-We don’t add guar gum, milk protein powder, pectin, carrageenan, or other commonly used yogurt additives that 95% of US yogurt manufacturers add to their products.
-Maple Hill’s luxuriously creamy texture is the result of our slow culture process and our high-quality, full-fat, 100% grass-fed milk.
+We don’t add guar gum, milk protein powder, pectin, carrageenan, or other commonly used yogurt additives to change the consistency of our creamline yogurt.
+Maple Hill’s luxuriously creamy texture is the result of our slow culture process and our high-quality, full-fat milk.

 Do you add any preservatives to your yogurt?

 No, we never add any preservatives to our yogurt.

 We use the following cultures: Bifidobacterium lactis, lactobacillus acidophilus, lactobacillus delbrueckii subsp., Bulgaricus and streptococcus thermophilus.